ad-freiburg/qlever/README.md

 A demo of QLever on a variety of large datasets, including Wikidata, can be found [here](http://qlever.cs.uni-freiburg.de).
+Some of those demos also feature QLever's autocompletion capabilities.

 The basic design behind QLever was described in this [CIKM'17 paper](http://ad-publications.informatik.uni-freiburg.de/CIKM_qlever_BB_2017.pdf).
 If you use QLever in your work, please cite that paper.
+Much functionality has been added to QLever since then.
+We are currently working on several publications that describe and evaluate these extensions.

 # Quickstart